 When you find yourselves asking such questions, then you can be certain that you have entered the philosopher’s zone!

-All entries should be submitted by Friday 31st March 2023.
+All entries should be submitted by Friday 22nd March 2024.
+More information to follow.

 Entries should be emailed to the IYPA email address: email@example.com